Neloreck/dreamplate/README.md

 Typically module is separated as VIEW and DATA sub-modules.
 Each one includes only view or data logic and tries to keep this pattern.

-## Imports declaration priority in file head (code-style)

-- node_modules
-- @Lib
-- @Api
-- @Data
-- @View
-- 'styles'
-- 'props/types'

 ## Futures

-- Config type and production/dev as separated flags from env modes
-- Benchmark for testing?
-- Build something from wasm as experiment and use wasm-loader
-- Workers investigation
 - Translations experiments
-- Better config for eslint

 ## Side packages (waiting for)
 - Hooks implementation for react-router (less VDOM tree pollution)